Article Updated: 23 Aug 2021

 Google AdSense Tax Form: How much YouTube tax will I have to pay?

-Once you sign-in and head over your Google AdSense account, you will notice required tax info message both in an outlined rectangle box and under your notification bell icon.
+Once you sign-in and head over to your Google AdSense account, you will notice required tax info message both in an outlined rectangle box and under your notification bell icon.
 Once you click to fill-in required information, you will be presented with a complex W-8BEN (for individuals) or W-8ECI / W-8BEN-E (for legal entities / Businesses / Companies) forms that require some important personal or business information.
 In case of individuals, this is a lot of personal and legal information to submit.
 You will most likely require a lawyer, tax advisor or help from your respective government department to properly fill out all the data required.

 In the 3rd step of U.S. Tax Info form you will be presented with an option about existing tax treaty (see provided IRS link PDF document in last section below) between your country of residence and U.S. How much tax deduction will that provide depends on individual countries and regulations.
 If your country has a treaty, you must provide TIN number, which in case of individuals may simply be a unique social security number or alike (every country is different and you should consult your tax advisor with international experience).